Kw0rker/Kwork/README.md

 }
 ```
 2.	else if statement
-compares 2 variable only if previous if or else if frame failed
+computes rvalue only if previous if or else if frame failed
 ```
 else if a>=b
 {